 We do not guarantee employment at the organization following an internship.
 As we know from past Core Company members, those who work with us have gone on to receive offers for assistant positions, internships or entry-level positions at other theaters or art-related businesses.

 What type of office is it?

-The office is an informal, business casual, creative environment.
+When our office is open (currently closed), it is an informal, business casual, creative environment.
 We have a small office in a great large office suite with other film and theatre companies.